+I got this engagement shoot after photographing Hayleys Mom and Dads wedding last year.
 Do you remember the wedding vow renewal I shot about a year ago, with Simone and Mark?
 This is her daughter and future son in law.
-When I shot Simone and Marks vow renewal Simone told me that I should be ready to photograph Hayley and Wade’s engagement soon, but I genuinely thought she was just joking – as you can see, she was not.
+When I shot Simone and Marks vow renewal Simone told me that I should prepare to photograph Hayley’s engagement soon.
+But I genuinely thought she was just joking – as you can see, she was not.

-Wade had told Hayley that they would just be going away for the weekend, meanwhile he had planned the most incredible engagement!
-He planned everything – creative sneaky ways to ask Hayleys parents for permission to marry her, organising the most stunning venue, Moledi Gorge, a game drive to a gorgeous lookout spot where they could have some celebratory champaign, and me – the photographer.
+Wade had told Hayley that they would just be going away for the weekend.
+Meanwhile he had planned the most incredible engagement!
+He planned everything!
+Creative sneaky ways to ask Hayleys parents for permission to marry her.
+Organising the most stunning venue, Moledi Gorge.
+A game drive.
+To a gorgeous lookout spot where they could have some celebratory champaign.
+And of course me, for the engagement shoot.

-Since Hayley had no clue that this wasn’t just a romantic getaway, she could not see me around, knowing who I am and that I’m a photographer.
-So Wade had arranged with me to make sure I get there early to be driven out to the lookout spot before they arrived at the lodge.
+Since Hayley had no clue that this wasn’t just a romantic getaway, she could not see me around.
+She knows who I am and that I’m a photographer.
+So Wade had arranged with me to make sure I get there early.
+I was to be driven out to the lookout spot before they arrived at the lodge.
 One of the venues staff stayed with me at the location (apparently to look after the food, but I think they were more nervous I would get attacked by baboons), while they went back to fetch Hayley and Wade.

 From our spot we could sort of see a part of the road where Hayley and Wade would come up from.
 As soon as I saw the game truck approach I ran and hid behind a thicket to one side of the look out.
 I least expected anyone to try use this spot as a lookout point.
 But it also had a clear view of where I hoped the engagement would happen.